Localization and advectional spreading of convective currents under parametric disorder: Nonlinear solutions

-Noteworthy, the advectionally increased localization length becomes comparable to the mean distance between the excitation centers (Fig.\,\ref{fig2}) for moderate negative $q_0$.
+Noteworthy, the advectionally increased localization length becomes comparable to the mean distance between the excitation centers (see \fref{fig3}) for moderate negative $q_0$.
 In this way, weak advection may lead to the transition from a set of localized convective flow areas to an almost everywhere intense ``global'' flow, and, for instance, drastically enhance transport of a nearly indiffusive pollutant which is transferred rather convectively than by the molecular diffusion.
-Quantitative analysis of these effects is a separate and laborious physical problem and will be considered elsewhere (this problem has already been initiated in~\cite{Goldobin-Shklyaeva-JSTAT-2008} but without an imposed advection).
+Quantitative analysis of these effects is a separate and laborious physical problem and will be considered elsewhere (this problem has already been addressed in~\cite{Goldobin-Shklyaeva-2009-Goldobin-2010}).